Last Updated - February 2024

 - it is disclosed to third parties

-Personal data collected by the FSAI is held confidentially and securely.
-It is not shared by the organisation with any third parties with the following exceptions:
+Personal data processed by the FSAI is held confidentially and, in general, it is not shared with any third parties.
+There are exceptions, however, and these are set out below:

 Under data protection legislation, you have designated rights.
 Subject to certain restrictions which are set out below, you can exercise these rights in relation to your personal data that is processed by the FSAI.
 Your rights are as follows: